 When and where meetings take place

-Dates, times and agendas for meetings are available via the calendar of council meetings, at local libraries and on the West Offices notice board, usually five days before the meeting.
+Dates, times and agendas for meetings are available via the calendar of council meetings and on the West Offices notice board, usually five days before the meeting.
 You can also contact Democratic Services to find out when a meeting is taking place or to request an agenda.

 Most council meetings take place at West Offices, although meetings of the 'full council' are held at The Guildhall.
-At this time, as the Guildhall is undergoing refurbishment works, Full Council will be held at alternative venues which will be confirmed ahead of the meeting taking place.
+When they cannot take place at the Guildhall, Full Council will be held at alternative venues which will be confirmed ahead of the meeting taking place.

 Who usually attends meetings